 All of the sutures are under your skin and will dissolve on their own over time.
 You may have a loop of suture sticking out on each end of the incision.
 These loops will be removed during your follow up visit.
-You may start showering the day you get home but try and avoid having the shower spray directly on your neck for the first 3 days following the surgery.
-Leave the original bandage on your neck for these first 3 days.
+You may start showering the day you get home but try and avoid having the shower spray directly on your back for the first 3 days following the surgery.
+Leave the original bandage on your back for these first 3 days.
 If you notice drainage on your bandage, please remove the outer adhesive and place a new gauze dressing on the incision as needed.
-Leave the strips of tape that are directly on your skin alone until your first office visit.
+If you have strips of tape that are directly on your skin, leave them alone until your first office visit.